Ekdvs/Tour-Reservation-frontend/public/lib/owlcarousel/README.md

   <div> Your Content </div>
 </div>
 ```
-**NOTE:** The `owl-theme` class is optional, but without it, you will need to style navigation features on your own.
+**NOTE:** The `owl-theme` className is optional, but without it, you will need to style navigation features on your own.

 Call the [plugin](https://learn.jquery.com/plugins/) function and your carousel is ready.